LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab06/Lab6Instructions.md

    - Use `<tbody>`.

-   - Each square, aka `<td>` element, should contian a number representing the day of the month.
+   - Each square, aka `<td>` element, should contain a number representing the day of the month.
 Put it in a location in the square that looks good--not right in front of the event.

    - Put at least eight events in separate squares (days).